How to prioritize what fields to look at with TerrAvion imagery

-For users with many fields in their TerrAvion account, picking which fields to look at first can be an arduous task.
+For users with many fields in their TerrAvion account, picking which fields to look at first can seem overwhelming.
 Here are some tips on how to decide what fields to look at for specific use cases.

 i.
 For irrigation and field moisture issues

-1. Look on farm level for fields that show abnormal patterns in
+- Look on farm level for fields that show abnormal patterns in thermal imagery

-3. Zoom into fields that appear to show suspicious thermal patterns
+- Zoom in to fields that appear to show suspicious thermal patterns

 ii.
 For weeds, fertility issues, pest and disease detections, crop